lassesteffen/social_good/README.md

 # social_good

-Project for the hackathon amk
+Project for the HPI hackathon

 ## Getting Started